Take advantage of our sample letter and valuable hints for demanding compensation after a motorcycle accident.

-On February 28, 2014, at approximately 8:30 p.m., I was traveling Eastbound on Apple Avenue in Wichita, Kansas.
-Apple Avenue has two lanes.
-I was in the right lane.
+On May 11, 2020, at approximately 8:00 a.m., I was riding my Harley-Davidson motorcycle Eastbound on Apple Avenue in Wichita, Kansas.
 Main Street runs north and south.
 As I was approaching the intersection of Apple Avenue and Main Street, your insured, while traveling northbound on Main Street, failed to stop at a designated stop sign.

 Within minutes, two police officers arrived on the scene.
 Soon after, Wichita Fire and Rescue arrived.
 I was treated on the scene and transferred to Hillcrest Hospital.

 The City of Wichita police conducted an on-scene investigation.
-The investigation included taking witness statements from Ms. Jackie Fuller of 1245 Maple Street, Wichita Kansas, and Mr. John Swift of 5677 Camelback Road, Wichita Kansas.
-Copies of their statements are attached.
+The investigation included taking witness statements from Jackie Fuller and John Swift.
+Copies of their statements are enclosed.

 The police also took photographs and used a distance-measuring roller to calculate how far I slid, from the point of my violent collision to the asphalt.

-Your insured was issued two moving-violation traffic citations.
+The investigating officer gave Karen Samuels two moving-violation traffic citations.
 The first was for disregarding a traffic signal.
-The second was failure to yield.
+The second was for failure to yield.
 I was not issued any traffic citations.

-As you can see by the diagram drawn on the rear of the police report by officer Stanwick, driver number two (your insured) proceeded into the intersection directly in front of driver one (myself).
+As you can see by the diagram drawn on the rear of the police report, driver number two (your insured) proceeded into the intersection directly in front of driver one (myself).
 The police also checked the box in the report to designate driver one’s injuries as “serious.”
 A second box was checked for “transfer to hospital.”